gem5bootcamp/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 ## SimObject::init

 Last step before compilation is to define the `init` function.
 Since `SecureMemory` is a `Responder` object, the convention is to let `peer` ports know that they can ask for their address range when the ranges become known. `init` is a `virtual` and `public` function from `SimObject`.
 Let's go ahead and declare it to override it.
-To do this, add the following declaration to the `public` scope of `SecureMemory` in `insepctor_gadget.hh`.
+To do this, add the following declaration to the `public` scope of `SecureMemory` in `secure_memory.hh`.

 ```cpp
 virtual void init() override;